ivan-mudrak/money-transfer-project-template-rust/README.md

 # Temporal Rust Project Template

-This is a simple project for demonstrating Temporal with the Rust SDK.
+This is a simple project for demonstrating Temporal with the Rust SDK and Actix Web server.

 It is derived from sismilar Go example.